 All ticketing enquiries should be directed to the Celtic Ticket Office on on either 0141 230 1967 or via e-mail at [email protected] .

 Complaints will be dealt with honestly and fairly.
 We will tell you whether we agree with you and what action we intend to take.

 If you have a complaint or feedback, please tell us.
-You can contact our administrator on 0141 551 4351 or e-mail [email protected]
+You can contact our Supporter Liaison Officer, John Paul Taylor, on 0141 551 4209 or by e-mail at [email protected] .

 Celtic provides practical and relevant training to those of its employees who deal regularly with disabled people.